HentiePaxton/NextMinuteT9Paxton/README.md

 ## Solution

-For this exercise I used a very basic Windows Forms Applicaiton as the UI to quickly allow test inputs and demontrate T9 translation.
+For this exercise I used a very basic Windows Forms Application as the UI to quickly allow test inputs and demonstrate T9 translation.

 The solution includes 2 projects
 * **NextMinuteT9Paxton** - The Windows Forms application & the T9Translator class